14 Things to Know Before Trying On Wedding Dresses

 Shop on a weekday, if possible.

-If you're the type who hates being rushed when shopping (relatable), try to make your wedding dress appointment on a weekday morning or afternoon instead.
+If you're someone who hates being rushed when shopping (relatable), one of our top bridal dress shopping tips is to try to make your appointment for a weekday morning or afternoon instead of a weekend.
 Saturday is the busiest day at bridal salons, so if you can swing something during the week, you'll thank yourself later when you're trying on wedding dresses without the crowds.

 Trust your stylist (and your instincts).

-We've preached about the importance of knowing what you want before heading to your first appointment, but it's equally important to trust your consultant and keep an open mind for their recommendations in the dressing room.
+We've preached about the importance of knowing what you want before heading to your first appointment, but an equally important tip for trying on wedding dresses is to trust your consultant and keep an open mind for their recommendations in the dressing room.
 Shopping for wedding dresses is totally different from buying clothes for your everyday wardrobe, which is why the stylist's expert opinion is so valuable.
 Remember: They do this all day, every day!

 A professional bridal consultant will be able to suggest the best wedding dress options that capture your personal style, complement your body type and are miraculously within your price range.
 And if you don't find a wedding dress you love right away, remember that it's completely normal to take your time.
 There are hundreds of bridal designers out there with thousands (yes, thousands!) of designs, which makes the odds of finding a fantastic gown pretty darn good.
 We know that coming up empty-handed on your first trip can feel like a letdown, but don't give up.